Having Cori with us has been great...he made

-Having Cori with us has been great...he made friends with this lovely couple who own 2 of the cutest and best behaved dogs we've ever seen...so when they invited us for a "playdate" at a dog friendly park, which we had not found on our drives, we said "Si!!"
+friends with this lovely couple who own 2 of the cutest and best behaved dogs we've ever seen...so when they invited us for a "playdate" at a dog friendly park, which we had not found on our drives, we said "Si!!"
 Cori quickly got back into form chasing balls and racing around the park with his 2 new amigos...

 And I got Gene to brave the mercado one more time in my search for "papel picado", the brightly colored rectangular papers cut with such perfection into lacey patterns.
 My package just might make an appearance in Canada this summer for our daughter Amy's wedding shower!
+The market is a much quieter place on a Thursday afternoon than on the weekend and we enjoyed the sights and sounds of the real Mexico.

-We decided to make one return trip to a lesser known Pueblo Magico nearby Tlayacapan
+We decided to make one return trip to a lesser known Pueblo Magico nearby Tlayacapan.

 Feb.
 24th is Mexico's National day to celebrate the flag...and perhaps that is why the town square was being set up, but because we've become familiar with the way politicians use special days to hold court and deliver endless speeches, (This is an election year in Mexico) we didnt' stay.